 - If you were married outside of Canada, the marriage must be legally valid in that place as well as under Canadian law.

 - If you were married in an embassy or consulate, the marriage must be legal according to the country where the embassy or consulate is located.
 (For example, Embassy A is located in Country B. The marriage must be valid according to the laws of Country B.)

 For sponsorship purposes, a common-law partner is:

 - Living with you in a conjugal relationship.
 You must have lived together for 12 months continuously, with no interruptions (You may be apart for short periods for business travel or family reasons).
 You must provide proof that you have set up a household together.

 Who is a dependent child?

-Note: As of August 1, 2014, a dependent child must be under 19 years old (previously 22), according to Immigration, Refugees and Citizenship Canada.
+Important Note: As of October 24, 2017, a dependent child must be under the age of 22, according to Immigration, Refugees, and Citizenship Canada.

 Dependent children may be your own child or those of the person you are sponsoring.
 To be sponsored, they must: